 Fashion is popular because it’s a mystery.
 It’s the ebb and flow of the subtle things we propose as designers, and that people respond to like flocks of birds turning all of a sudden in the middle of the sky.
 That’s what makes it fascinating.
 It’s all about instincts and subtle references that certain people can grasp in a very vague way.
 It’s a pattern or code that is understood by a group of people at the same time.
 To be a designer you have to change enough to maintain interest, but not change so much that you come off as insincere.
 It’s a tricky balancing act.
 I wonder when the day will come when I no longer understand what is relevant in the world, and I continue refining a vision that’s no longer significant.
 We’ve seen that happen, and I dread the day it happens to me.

-My father died this year so I’ve been thinking a lot about mortality.
+My father died not long ago so I’ve been thinking a lot about mortality.
 He was a very confrontational man, very analytical.
 He liked putting people into a corner intellectually – it was a form of bullying.
 He could be so critical of the way people live their lives and in the end he became very bitter.
 I never had the chance to ask him why he, after all those years of thinking, couldn’t find serenity.
 He wasn’t able to negotiate the ending of his life in a graceful way.
 He was so observant, and he believed in being a resolved human being – someone who thinks correctly – and still he never managed to make peace with the fact that he was dying.
 It made me think about the world and about how to find graceful ways to deal with threats.
 That’s what I would like to do.
 I’d like to end up in a garden with a wall around it, reading and playing with kittens.
 That’s probably the best I can hope for.
 I’m not going to have grandchildren.
 Well, I guess in a way I will because I surround myself with people, and some are having children.
 I love seeing babies around.
 So I suppose I will have the comfort of being in a garden and playing with kittens and babies.
 I don’t know what could possibly be better than that.